I’ll have to admit that I think I underuse my allies when playing Bloons Adventure Time TD.

 Buffs from allies can include things like attack speed, extra damage, or unlockable abilities.

 Who can equipt: Dungeon Finn, Finn, Flame Princess, Jake, Princess Bubblegum, Tuxedo Jake, Warrior Bubblegum

 What she does: Lemonhope increases the attack speed of a maximum of two characters, which makes them fairly overpowered.

-Two of her upgrades, Pleasant Melody and Beautiful Melody boost one character’s attack speed.
+Two of his upgrades, Pleasant Melody and Beautiful Melody boost one character’s attack speed.